Jded0/experimental-1/README.md

 # experimental-1
 experimental
-Converting Arabic history into English and vice versa
+Converting the date from the Arabic date to the Gregorian and vice versa